ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-verification-key-map}
 ## The verification-key-map Container

 One of the targets (range) that a triple-map can point to in order to associate it with a module (domain).
 This map is used to provide the key material for evidence verification (effectively signature checking or a lightweight proof-of-possession of private signing key material) or for identity assertion/check (where a proof-of-possession implies a certain device identity).
 In support of informed trust decisions, an optional trust anchor in the form a PKIX certification path that is associated with the provided key material can be included.
-This rule and its constraints MUST be followed when generating or validating a CoMID tag.

 ~~~ CDDL
 verification-key-map = {